ogelami/CFDNSU/Readme.md

 ## Configuring
 Configuration is simple and there aren't that many options to keep track of.
 On a default installation the configuration file will be placed in `/etc/cfdnsu.conf`, but this is customization if wanted and can be modified in the `Makefile`.

+A configuration path could also be specified during runtime by setting environment variable CFDNSU_CONFIGURATION_PATH

 **CFDNSU will not run if the configuration file cannot be found**

 ### auth